 The second school focuses on education, empowerment, and mentoring subscribers.
 Basically, to be big, one needs to play bigger if the agent or broker expects to differentiate and deliver enhanced value to insureds.
 Dependency on aggregation lessens over time, gain sharing reduces as market volume increases, all while peer exchange and practice groups development.
 As the firm evolves, or individual leaders emerge within the same firm, so do the curriculum offerings to these members.
 Both membership and market access are earned and maintained only through managed mutual gain sharing.
 Any contractual restrictions center around professional behavior and communication requirements.

 Playing bigger shouldn’t require forgoing your firm’s individuality and uniqueness.
-Learning how to play bigger allows you to emphasize and maximize your inherent differences and clearly define your firm to your targeted audiences.
+Growing an insurance agency and learning how to play bigger allows you to emphasize and maximize your inherent differences and clearly define your firm to your targeted audiences.

 If you have questions about Today’s ViewPoint, or would like to learn more about how you can drive growth acceleration for your firm through MarshBerry Platform aggregation programs, email or call David Soforenko, Executive Vice President, at 440.220.4101.

 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.